This guide describes the installation process of migration-center.

 FMEMC.
 Currently it is not possible to change the schema’s name or install multiple schemas on the same database instance.

-First the connection details to the database must be entered.
-The database user must be the predefined
+Insert the details for connecting to the database instance where you want to install the migration-center FMEMC schema.
+Set username, password.
+The user must be the predefined

-SYS user or an Oracle administrative user with enough privileges.
-And the database name must be selected from the dropdown field.
+SYSuser or an Oracle administrative user with enough privileges.
+Then set the database details host, port and service name.

-At this point, the path (on the Oracle server) for the tablespaces of the database is set.
-The default path provided by the selected database instance is recommended.
+Set the location for the database tablespaces.
+The default path provided by the database instance is recommended.

 During the installation, the following Oracle Users will be created for migration-center.